 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-True, it can increase your energy and help you power through your day, but you can overdo it, says registered dietitian Beth Czerwony, MS, RD, CSOWM, LD.
+True, it can increase your energy and help you power through your day, but you can overdo it, says registered dietitian Beth Czerwony, RD.

-“Caffeine is a stimulant, and it affects your body in several ways,” says Czerwony.
+“Caffeine is a stimulant, and it affects your body in several ways,” Czerwony says.
 “How much caffeine is too much?
 You have to weigh the risks and benefits.”

 That depends on who you are.
 Caffeine isn’t safe for everyone.
 Some people should avoid caffeine, including:

 If you’re otherwise healthy, caffeine is safe in moderation.
 Here are the boundaries.

 Of course, caffeine isn’t all terrible.
 As a stimulant, caffeine can boost your energy, improve physical and mental performance and even help you burn fat.

 But more isn’t always better.
 Over-caffeinating can lead to side effects that can be unpleasant and even unsafe, including:

 If you had a rough night’s sleep, you might reach for coffee to help get through the next day.
 Trouble is, too much of it can keep you up the following night.
 “It becomes a vicious cycle,” Czerwony says.